|

 Deleting a password file

-If password file authentication is no longer needed, the password
+If password file authentication is no longer needed,

-file can be deleted and the init parameter remote_login_passwordfile set to none.
+the password file can be deleted and the init parameter remote_login_passwordfile set to none.

 Password file state

-If a password file is shared or exclusive is also stored in the
+If a password file is shared or exclusive is also

-setting remote_login_passwordfile and starting
+changed by setting remote_login_passwordfile and

-only contain SYS.
+can only contain SYS.

 Creating a password file